 We provide high quality teaching in terms of our content and methods.
 Regular course reviews take place between trainees and the course team.
 Trainees can participate in committees to shape the training course and continually improve all aspects of the course.
 We have developed innovative teaching methods to ensure learning is as stimulating, interactive and progressive as possible, such as problem-based learning (PBL) and using the university's high-tech simulation suites for simulation training (role-plays) with actors playing the part of clients, families and helping professionals.
 Our trainees have the opportunity to engage in training on organisational and systemic influence and leadership.

-The high quality of the teaching is reflected in comments by our trainees in the Alternative Handbook 2019.
-The quality of our teaching was rated as "excellent" by 70% of respondents and 75% said they would be highly likely to recommend the course to others.
+The high quality of the teaching is reflected in comments by our trainees in the Alternative Handbook 2020.
+The quality of our teaching was rated as "excellent" or "good" by 91% of respondents and, in particular, 90% % said the teaching on diversity issues was excellent.